Key Legislation

 Florida Republicans passed SB1134: Anti Diversity in Local Government Bill into law.
 Local governments cannot fund, promote, or take any official actions that promote Diversity, Equity, or Inclusion.
 They are also barred from spending any funds to establish, support, or staff a DEI office or officer.
 In addition, the bill requires contractors that work for the city must certify that they do not use any local government funding to promote diversity, equity or inclusion efforts.

-Florida Republicans HB991: a New Florida Voter ID Law (Save Act) that will require new documentation to prove US citizenship for all Floridians: This law was passed even though there is no proof that voter fraud is a problem in Florida.
+Florida Republicans HB991: New Florida Voter ID Law (Save Act) that will require new documentation to prove US citizenship for all Floridians: This law was passed even though there is no proof that voter fraud is a problem in Florida.
 The Heritage Foundation tracked voter fraud cases in Florida.
 In the last 43 years, there have been only 93 convictions of voter fraud.

 The Heritage Foundation found only 6 convictions in 2024 and 2025, among 13 million registered voters.
 The breakdown: Only 1 person was not a citizen.
 Four people had convictions and did not have their voting rights restored, 1 person voted in Alaska and Florida.

+This same logic applies to the Florida Voter ID Act.
+Florida has been governed by a Republican Governor, State House, and Senate, as well as Republican appointed Florida Supreme Court for 28 years.
 This unnecessary law will accomplish one thing: fewer people will vote due to the expense and time involved to jump through these new hoops.

-Click on the Florida Voter ID ACT button to see if you are affected by this; and need further documentation.
+Click on the Florida Voter ID ACT button to see if you are affected by this and need further documentation.

 The Good News: The bill will not impact the midterms, as it doesn’t start until January 1, 2027.
 The ACLU and other organizations are already engaging in lawsuits to prevent this bill from being enacted.
 We are hopeful they will prevail.
 We will update this space as we get more information.

-(If you do need to obtain birth certificates, marriage licenses from other states, please check out this USA Vital Records website for information.
+If you do need to obtain birth certificates, marriage licenses from other states, please check out this USA Vital Records website for information.

 Florida’s House and Senate